sardbaba/gestpay-for-woocommerce/readme.txt

 Contributors: easynolo
 Tags: woocommerce, payment gateway, payment, credit card, gestpay, gestpay starter, gestpay pro, gestpay professional, banca sella, sella.it, easynolo, axerve, iframe, direct payment gateway
 Requires at least: 4.0.1
-Tested up to: 4.9.8
+Tested up to: 5.2
-Stable tag: 20181129
+Stable tag: 20191022
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-WC requires at least: 2.6
+WC requires at least: 3.0
-WC tested up to: 3.5
+WC tested up to: 3.7

 Gestpay for WooCommerce extends WooCommerce providing the payment gateway for Gestpay by Axerve (Banca Sella).

 == Description ==

-Gestpay for WooCommerce is a payment gateway for WooCommerce which allows you to use Gestpay on your WooCommerce-powered website.
+Gestpay for WooCommerce is a payment gateway for WooCommerce which allows you to use [Gestpay](https://www.gestpay.it/ "Gestpay Website") on your WooCommerce-powered website.

 There are four operational modes in this plugin, which depends on Gestpay version you are using: